jjvanzon/Circular-Language-Spec/spec/introduction.md

 <img src="images/Circle%20Language%20Spec%20Introduction.013.jpeg" height="350" />

 Here it becomes apparent, that separately defining a command can lead to *reuse* of a command.
 The __Draw Line__ command is reused three times in the example above.
-There are quite a few commands available, ready to use one way or another.
-Commands like that can also reside inside in a separate object.
-A __File__ object for instance can contain commands that make it possible to deal with a computer file.
+There are quite a few commands ready to use already available.
+Reusable commands like that can also reside inside in separate objects.
+A __File__ object for instance can contain commands that make it possible to deal with a single computer file.

-So where will this end?
-If commands continue to delegate to each other, when do things actually start happening?
+So where does this all end?
+If commands just continue to delegate to each other, when do things actually start happening?
 Well, it seems to end at a special group of commands, that do not call other commands anymore.
 A command like that executes a machine instruction: a basic instruction that make a computer *do* something.
 A computer's central processing unit performs a hardware defined *machine* command.

-That way there can develop big command call tree-outs, which makes a single command consist of multiple machine instructions, ranging from tens to thousands of machine instructions or more.
+That way there can develop big command call tree-outs, which makes a single command consist of multiple machine instructions, ranging from tens to ten-thousands of machine instructions.

-But it does not seem necessary to see all those details, to understand what the effect of __Button .
+But it is not necessary to see all those details, to understand what the effect of __Button .
 Set Text__ is.
 A simpler overview should be good enough for that:

 <img src="images/Circle%20Language%20Spec%20Introduction.014.jpeg" height="200" />

 Command Parameters
 ------------------

 Commands can have *parameters*.
-Those are like instructions passed along with a command that make a command behave differently.
+These are like instructions passed along with a command that make a command behave differently.
 The __Button .
 Set Text__ command for instance, has a __Text__ parameter, which indicates what the text of a button will become.

 __Text__ is an *idea*.
 It is an *object*.
 It is usually *objects* that serve as parameters.

 <img src="images/Circle%20Language%20Spec%20Introduction.015.jpeg" height="300" />

-A command can do things with a parameters passed to it.
-It can do either one of the following:
+A command can do things with the parameters passed to it.
+It can do one of the following:

 - Passing the parameter to another command or
 - Calling commands of the parameter.